New Software First to Receive FDA Clearance for Normative Database of Healthy Brain Tissue

 The software, Neuroreader®, also can help identify changes in brain volume associated with concussions and other traumatic brain injuries.

 In use by a growing number of radiologists and neuroradiologists in the United States and Europe, Neuroreader® analyzes MRI scans of patients’ brain and benchmarks it against a Food & Drug Administration-cleared database of healthy brain tissues in a matter of minutes.
-Neuroreader® is the only service of its kind to have received FDA clearance for its normative database and for the statistical calculations resulting from comparing the measured volumes to that database.
+Neuroreader® has received FDA clearance for its normative database and for the statistical calculations resulting from comparing the measured volumes to that database.
 The software measures 45 specific structures within the brain.

 Brain scans are typically analyzed visually by radiologists in what can be a time-consuming process, especially when changes in brain volume are slight, said Jamila Ahdidan, PhD, founder and chief technology officer of Brainreader.
 When looking for changes as small as hundredths of a millimeter, a software-driven analysis allows for these tiny changes to be detected in minutes.